 Your time is valuable and it certainly should be considered as should the time of any employee tasked with social media management on behalf of your firm.
-The one important note here however is to avoid over allocation of time spend on social media as cost associated with your business.
+The one important note here, however, is to avoid over-allocation of time spend on social media as the cost associated with your business.
 Be efficient and purposeful with your efforts and consider only the costs of business activity.

 In keeping with our simple theme let’s use an hourly rate of $100.
 Now I know a lot of top producers have effective hourly rates that are many multiples of this figure and that’s fine.
 If that’s the case you would also adjust the average client account size above in the "Revenue Per Client Annually” component as well.